soniajoseph/soniajoseph/_posts/21-10-12-unfinished-thoughts.md

 I'm interested in creating a movement that's decorrelated from Effective Altruism to variance max value systems in the space.
 I notice fear in doing so ("what will the old guard transhumanists think?") but increasingly, I am realizing the possible upside, if done well, is worth it.

 In writing the whitepaper for the movement, I face the balance between artistic (Nietzsche) and academic.
 There are strong trade-offs between the two.
-Religious-esque blog writing is no longer fashionable in incurring the masses, so it seems.
+Religious-esque blog writing is no as fashionable as persuasive pieces-- perhaps we live in a hyperrationalistic age.